-Most probably many websites use the values provided in the user input field and use them afterwards without an improper input validation.
-Commonly this will not have that much impact on the application, but in some cases, if the application accepts the host header, then the risk lays there.
-There may occur,
+Most probably, many websites use the values provided in the user input field and use it afterwards without an improper input validation.
+Commonly, this will not have that much impact on the application.
+But in some cases, if the application accepts the host header, the risk lays there.
+There may occur:

 HOW ATTACKERS UTILIZE HOST HEADER ATTACK:

-It is an injection type of attack that done on the HTTP headers.
+It is an injection type of attack that is done on the HTTP headers.